 The entries for each work listed were written on two pages.
 On the left-hand page Mozart would list the year, month, and even day a work was completed, in addition to the title of the work and any associated information.
 On the right-hand page he would write the opening bars of music for the corresponding entry on the left-hand page.

-These two pages show the last entries into the catalogue, and include those for Die Zauberflöte ('The Magic Flute') and La Clemenza di Tito which it states it was written ‘for the coronation of his Majesty the Emperor Leopold II’.
+These two pages show the first and last entries in the catalogue.
+They include the first entry for the Piano concerto in E flat (K 449), and the entries for the operas The Magic Flute (Die Zauberflöte) and La Clemenza di Tito, which Mozart writes was written ‘for the coronation of his Majesty the Emperor Leopold II’.